 Prospective student advisor

 Naelah Burks, Academic Advisor II

-Providing academic advising to all M.S.W. students admitted with Core/Regular Status (Only those who hold a baccalaureate degree in another discipline besides Social Work are eligible to apply for this status).
+Burkes provides academic advising to all new and current MSW students admitted with Core/Regular Status (only those who hold a baccalaureate degree in another discipline besides Social Work are eligible to apply for this status).
 Responsibilities include scheduling, plans of work and degree certification.
-Learn more about Naelah; Attend an MSW information session
+Attend an MSW information session

 Lawrence Robinson Jr., LLMSW, Academic Advisor II

 Providing academic advising to all new and current MSW students admitted with Pre-Candidate Master with Advanced Standing Status (only students who hold a baccalaureate degree of Social Work from a CSWE accredited program are eligible to apply for this status).
 Responsibilities include scheduling, plans of work and degree certification.
 In addition, Mr. Robinson provides support to MSW students who the Innovation in Community Policy & Leadership (I-CPL) Concentration.
 Attend an MSW information session